 Based on a report from the US Patent and Trademark Office (1997-2015), it granted 3,030,080 patents to US entities, while the rest of the world was granted 2,709,771 patents.
 However, this trend is changing now with other countries leading the pack.
 This is a grave trend indicating the slowdown of science in the US.

-What could be the apparent reason for this ‘crisis-like’ situation in STEM education?
-And how are we going to address the issue?
+So, what could be the apparent reason for the “crisis-like” state of STEM education in the US?
+How are we going to address the issue?
 Let’s look at how we can tackle this hurdle and “help give our American children a pathway to success in the workforce of tomorrow,” as Trump had said recently while granting a fund of $200 million a year to promote STEM.

 “For our economy to thrive in the future, we need more young women, as well as young men, to have opportunities to study science, technology, engineering and mathematics and pursue careers in these areas.” – Former Chancellor of the University of California, Linda PB Katehi